How foraminal narrowing can be worsened by participation in certain sports

 Of all potential causes of foraminal narrowing, the condition is most closely linked with the normal aging process.
-As the body grows older, the spine can develop anatomical abnormalities that narrow the foramen, or the openings that allow nerve roots to pass from the spinal canal to the rest of the body.
-When these components shrink the available space, and impinge on the nerve root, it can lead to radiating pain, weakness, tingling and other symptoms that can affect the parts of the body impacted by the nerve.
+As the body grows older, the spine can develop abnormalities that narrow the foramen, or the openings that allow nerve roots to pass from the spinal canal to the rest of the body.
+When these components shrink the available space, and compress the nerve root, it can lead to radiating pain, weakness, tingling and numbness that can affect the parts of the body impacted by the nerve.

 Here are a few examples of sports that can be linked to the occurrence of foraminal narrowing:

 In these sports, repeated motions like twisting and bending can wear down the cartilage lining the joints of the spine.

 Why cartilage makes a difference

 Without cartilage to reduce friction, the joints can grind together and eventually produce bone spurs that protrude into the foramen.
 Traumatic impacts can lead to herniated or ruptured discs that can also protrude into the foramen and compress the nerve roots running through them, causing disruptive symptoms.

 Treating your foraminal stenosis with Laser Spine Institute